helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ```

 ### 2.3.
 Stacked bar Chart: Mean Void Fill by Box
-**Objective:** To compare the average void fill for each box, ranked by volume, across the two scenarios.
+**Objective:** To compare the average void fill for each box across the two scenarios.
 **Data Source:** `vf_cmp_plot`
 **Technical Implementation (Altair):** A `mark_bar` chart where the x-axis represents the box rank (from smallest to largest) and the y-axis shows the mean void fill percentage.